-How do you guys ensure that your packaging is also sustainable?
+How do you guys ensure that Step of Grace packaging is also sustainable?

 The rule of thumb for us is if it’s non-biodegradable or non-compostable, we don’t use them.
-For example, our clothes are packed in bio-cassava bags that are biodegradable and compostable within a few months.
+For example, Step of Grace clothes will be pack in bio-cassava bags that are biodegradable and compostable within a few months.
 We avoid any petroleum-based plastic at all cost, and that includes the tape we use to seal our packages.

 How else do you guys incorporate sustainability into company life and in your daily lives?

-We’re still working towards this because some supplies (like our fabric rolls) still have to be delivered wrapped in plastic to protect them during the shipping journey, but we’re working on finding an alternative.
+We’re still working towards this because some supplies (like our fabric rolls), we still have to deliver wrap in plastic to protect them during the shipping journey.
+We’re working on finding an alternative.

 And as for our daily lives, after we started Step of Grace, we realised that we don’t shop as much as we used to.
 Because of this business, we practising conscious consumption became second nature to us.

 Do you think that sustainability and making fashionable clothes go hand in hand?